 Children love art projects as part of classroom activities, and students at all levels can benefit from art creation.
 For younger students, the concrete action of creating an image in some form can help them develop an understanding of concepts such as letters and numbers.
 It also helps develop fine motor skills and hand-eye coordination.
 In older students, image and art construction help solidify concepts and imagery in a variety of subject areas.
 Adaptive art is a way to bring some of these powerful benefits to students with special needs.

-Adaptive art specifically refers to the use of art for children or individuals with special needs.
-For these students, art is a means of therapy, expression, and development even more so than general education students.
-Students with special needs may be in critical need of ways to express themselves or of developing better motor control.
-Art is an excellent way for them to achieve these goals while enjoying themselves.
+Art creation at all ages and skill levels encourages social emotional skills like confidence, creativity, and exploration.
+For students with special needs, art can be a means of therapy, expression, and development,.
+These students may be in critical need of ways to express themselves or develop better motor control.
+Art is an excellent way for them to achieve these goals in an engaging way.

 Adaptive art projects can include exploring color or simple shapes, drawing letter or number forms, or drawing simple pictures with paint and crayons.
 For students who excel at more tactile tasks, sculpting in modeling clay and dough or manipulating collage shapes may be enjoyable and helps develop motor skills.

 For some students, movements set to music can help encourage physical activity and development.
 Some adaptive art students may require the use of special tools to complete art projects.
 This may include larger crayons, large handled brushes that are easier to grasp, or the use of tactile mitts and sponges.

 One excellent idea for an adaptive art project is for students to create a spring collage using paint, crayons, and textured paper or tissue paper.
 Depending on the student’s ability, pieces may be abstract or more realistic.
 Let them explore the vibrant colors of spring with this project.
 For students trying to master letter forms, consider adding spring-themed words to the piece.
 Those with more fine detail skills could even create pieces that reflect the change of seasons.